7 Lakes That Are Just as Blue As Lake Louise (Without the Crowds)

 Emerald Lake

 Emerald Lake is a famous lake in neighboring Yoho National Park.
 It’s about a 30 minute drive away from Lake Louise, and is a bucket list destination in Canada.
-Emerald Lake is busy special to us since it’s where we got engaged, but we know if you visit too, you will also find it special.
+Emerald Lake is very special to us because it’s where we got engaged, and we know that if you visit, you will find it special as well.

 Here, you can walk around the entire lake or rent a canoe from the Emerald Lake Boathouse!